lachlanshoesmith/gork/README.md

 ## prod

-i recommend using the provided `docker-compose.yml`, subbing in your env vars, to orchestrate both valkey and gork.
+i recommend using the provided `docker-compose.yml`, subbing in your env vars (or using a .env). this will orchestrate both valkey and gork.